GleammerRay/CompRetty/README.md

 Library exports:
 - `BurstStack` - A burst command execution stack.
 Executes multiple commands in one "burst" and waits a set threshold in between.
 - `startBurstStacks` - Start optional CompRetty specific burst stacks.
-- `stopBurstStacks` - Start CompRetty specific burst stacks.
+- `stopBurstStacks` - Stop CompRetty specific burst stacks.
 - `PlayerType` - Type of a player.
 Any, ready or not ready.
 - `VoteType` - Type of a vote.
 None, against or for.
 - `ComprettyEventType` - Type of an event.
 Left or joined.